rdallaire/bonsai/README.md

 * setup js and wp_enque for js.
 Also setup way to grab vendor js and minify
 * setup sourcemaps for JS
 * add humans.txt
+* add an easier way to add more bower components (slick carousel for example)

 ## Changelog